flet-dev/flet/CONTRIBUTING.md

 [pre-commit](https://pre-commit.com) is a dev dependency of Flet and is automatically installed by `pdm install`.
 To install the pre-commit hooks run: `pre-commit install`.
 Once installed, everytime you commit, pre-commit will run the configured hooks against changed files.

+---
+# Contributing to Flet for Go
+---
+# Contributing to Flet for Ruby
+---
+# Contributing to Flet for C++
+---